 In the first installment of our leg workout series, we talked about building a foundation for strength, stability and range of motion.
-Once you’ve got the basics down and can perform the beginner exercises with proper form and normal breath, it’s time to step up your routine.
+Once you’ve got the basics down and can perform the beginner exercises with proper form and normal breath, it’s time to step up your routine with this leg strength workout.

 The following leg strength workout, developed by Carlisle Price, national manager of coaching for Gold’s Gym, incorporates explosive movements designed to target and build muscle, improve mobility and boost your body’s ability to recover after physical activity.
 Price suggests doing this regimen twice a week, with two to three rest days in between.

-Perform two sets of the following exercises to get your blood pumping and to help ward off injury by priming your muscles for the work ahead.
+Perform two sets of the following exercises to get your blood pumping and to help ward off injury by priming your muscles before this leg strength workout.

 1. Walking lunges and twists